rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 #[stable(feature = "total_cmp", since = "1.61.0")]
 ```

 Note that, the version number is updated to be the version number of the stable release where this feature will appear.
 This can be found by consulting [`src/version`](https://github.com/rust-lang/rust/blob/master/src/version) on the current master branch of `rust-lang/rust`.
-Specifically, you'll want to use the version labelled "Nightly".
-That's two versions higher than the current stable release, as what's currently in beta will be the next stable release, and any change you're making now will be in the one after that.

 ### Remove feature gates from doctests